 Ultimately if you have a tooth that’s causing problems and can’t be fixed, it may be best to have it extracted.

-Before any extraction takes place, our Pearland dentists will have you attend an initial consultation.
-During your consultation, your dentist will thoroughly examine your mouth, take X-rays, review your medical history, and ask you questions about your smile goals.
+Before any extraction takes place, our Pearland dentists will have you attend an initial visit.
+During your visit, your dentist will thoroughly examine your mouth, take X-rays, review your medical history, and ask you questions about your smile goals.
 These steps help your extraction dentists determine if tooth removal is the right solution for you.
 This will be an ideal time to ask any questions you may have.

 If you’re undergoing a simple tooth extraction, your dentist will begin by loosening the tooth.
 Then, the tooth will be gently pulled from the socket.